Pick your app

 usePresence accepts a second parameter to select specific slices of user's presence object.

-// will only return the `status` value for each peer
+// We only return the `status` value for each peer

-// will only trigger an update when a user's `status` value changes (ignoring any other changes to presence).
+// We will _only_ trigger an update when a user's `status` value changes

 const { user, peers, publishPresence } = room.usePresence({